linkerd/website/linkerd.io/content/2/tasks/setting-up-service-profiles.md

 ```

 This generates a service profile from the traffic observed to
-`deploy/web` over the 10s that this command is running.
+`deploy/web` over the 10 seconds that this command is running.
 The resulting service
 profile can be piped directly to `kubectl apply` and will be installed into the
 service's namespace.